Skip to content

 What SaaS founders ask before an AI-visibility engagement.

-Five patterns dominate.
+Five patterns commonly matter.
 Category shortlists: 'what's the best [category] software for [team size / use case].'
 Alternatives: 'best alternatives to [competitor]' and 'what should I use instead of [tool].'
-Head-to-heads: '[your product] vs [competitor] — which is better for [use case].'
+Head-to-heads: '[your product] vs [competitor], which is better for [use case].'
 Fit checks: 'is [product] good for [specific workflow / integration / compliance need].'
-And integration questions: 'what [category] tool integrates with [platform they already use].'
-Each of these produces a named recommendation, not a list of blue links.
-We map the exact prompts in your category, measure who the engines name today, and build the content and authority that gets you named instead.
+Integration questions: 'what [category] tool integrates with [platform they already use].'
+We map the priority prompts, measure which products and sources appear, then strengthen the content and corroboration the baseline shows is missing.

 Three workstreams run in parallel.
 Structural: schema graph with Product and SoftwareApplication markup, sameAs identity across your review profiles and Wikipedia-adjacent sources, FAQ markup, and extractable direct-answer content the engines can lift verbatim.
-Comparison surface: honestly balanced 'vs' and 'alternatives' content — biased competitor content gets suppressed by helpful-content systems and skipped by engines that detect it.
-Authority: third-party citations in the sources these models trust, earned through PressForge, our own digital-PR engine — expert commentary, original data, and category coverage that trains the corpus to associate your product with its category.
+Comparison surface: honestly balanced 'vs' and 'alternatives' content: biased competitor content gets suppressed by helpful-content systems and skipped by engines that detect it.
+Authority: third-party citations in sources these models trust.
+When digital PR is in scope, Xpand may use PressForge to organize research, pitching, and follow-up for expert commentary, original data, and category outreach.
 Bing visibility matters too, because ChatGPT's browsing mode retrieves from Bing's index.

-We use MentionLayer, the AI-visibility SaaS we built ourselves, to track 30-50 category keywords across ChatGPT, Perplexity, Gemini, Claude, and Google AI Overviews weekly.
+We use Outrigger, the independent AI-visibility platform Joel co-founded with Andrew, to track 30-50 category keywords across ChatGPT, Perplexity, Gemini, Claude, and Google AI Overviews weekly.
 For each prompt we record whether your product was named, whether it was cited with a link, the citation context, the sentiment, and which competitor was named alongside or instead of you.
 Then we benchmark your citation share against your top three competitors on the same prompts.
-The output is a share-of-answer metric tracked over time — the SaaS equivalent of share of voice, but for the answers buyers actually read.
+The output is a share-of-answer metric tracked over time: the SaaS equivalent of share of voice, but for the answers buyers actually read.
 Agencies selling GEO without their own instrumentation are guessing; we run the measurement engine.

-Three things no other agency in this space can say together.
-First, we built our own AI-visibility SaaS — MentionLayer — so your citation tracking runs on instrumentation we own and improve, not a reseller dashboard.
-Second, we built PressForge, a digital-PR engine that has run 300+ campaigns, to earn the third-party citations that train the models.
-Third, our founder Joel House wrote AI for Revenue and The Growth Architecture (both on Barnes & Noble) — published methodology, not pitch material.
+Three things matter.
+First, Outrigger is a separate joint venture Joel co-founded with Andrew, so your citation tracking runs on instrumentation built for the category, not a reseller dashboard.
+Second, when the work calls for digital PR, Xpand may use PressForge to organize research, pitching, and follow-up.
+Third, our founder Joel House wrote AI for Revenue and The Growth Architecture (both on Barnes & Noble): published methodology, not pitch material.
 Most agencies selling GEO for SaaS are running a 2024 SEO playbook with 'AI' in the deck.
-We built the tooling the category is measured with.
+We use a measured baseline and a structured campaign workflow.

 Be the SaaS the engine names